Thorpe-le-Soken: History

 Between 1690 and 1720 Thorpe housed a community of several dozen Huguenot refugees fleeing persecution in France, who are thought to have stayed at the large house still called Comarques.
 The house is now home to the Adams family.
 (Source: Huguenot Society records.)

 This was also the home of the famous Midlands author Arnold Bennett just before and during the First World War.
 (Source: contemporary issues of Essex County Standard, Arnold Bennett's Correspondence.)

 The local church, St Michael's, was shown in series 2 episode 4 of the BBC's Who Do You Think You Are?, where comedian Julian Clary traced a family member to the church.

 Facilities

 Thorpe-le-Soken has Rolph CofE Primary School in the High Street, and the Thorpe Campus of Tendring Technology College (Years 7, 8 and 9) in Landermere Road.
 The village is served by Thorpe-le-Soken railway station.
-The village used to have a post office, but this was closed in a round of government cuts.
+The village had a post office at 29 High Street, but this closed c.
+2008 and was converted into a house.
 The village hosts several shops, pubs and eateries.